Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor

-In order to support this scenario we perform theoretical calculation of the Raman response function using a minimal tight-binding model for a bilayer cuprate with the normal state dispersion~\cite{Kordyuk}: $ \epsilon_{k,\alpha}=-2t(\cos k_x + \cos k_y)+ 4t'\cos k_x \, \cos k_y \pm t_o \, (\cos k_x - \cos k_y)^2 /4-\mu. $ Here $\alpha=\pm$ refer to the anti-bonding (AB) and the bonding (B) bands.
-The superconducting dispersion is given by $E_k = \sqrt{\epsilon_k^2 + \Delta_k^2}$, with $ \Delta_k= \Delta_0( \cos k_x- \cos k_y )/2$.
+$E_k = \sqrt{\epsilon_k^2 + \Delta_k^2}$, with $ \Delta_k= \Delta_0( \cos k_x- \cos k_y )/2$.
 We take $t'= -0.3 t$, $t_o= 0.084 t$, and a doping independent $\Delta_0=0.0025t$.
 We change $p$ by varying the chemical potential $\mu$.
 As shown in Fig.~\ref{fig4}(a)-(c), this model undergoes a Lifshitz transition at $p_c=0.22$ where the AB band changes from being hole- to electron-like (the B band remains hole-like in this doping range, see SM).
 For simplicity we take a constant electron scattering rate $\Gamma_N =0.01t$ and $\Gamma_S = 0.0025t$ in the normal and the superconducting states respectively.
-An earlier work has shown that the scattering rates measured from the slopes of the Raman responses become isotropic around 0.22 doping~\cite{Venturini}.
+An earlier work has shown that the scattering rates measured from the slopes of the Raman responses become isotropic around $p \approx 0.22$~\cite{Venturini1}.
 The calculation of $\chi^{\prime \prime}_{\nu}(\omega)$ and $I_{\nu}$ are standard (for details, cf. SM).
 The doping dependence of the calculated ratio $I_{B_{1g}}/I_{B_{2g}}$ shows prominent peaks at $p=0.22$ (see Fig.~\ref{fig4} (d)), both in the normal and the superconducting states, and reproduces qualitatively the experimental trend of Fig.~\ref{fig3}.

 The origin of the peak can be captured conveniently by tracking the doping dependence of the Raman vertex $\gamma_{k,\alpha}^{\nu}$-weighted density of states $N_{\nu}(\omega) \equiv \sum_{k,\alpha} (\gamma_{k,\alpha}^{\nu})^2 \delta(\omega - \epsilon_{k,\alpha})$ which enter the calculation of $I_{\nu}$.
 As shown in Fig.~\ref{fig4}(e)-(g), the van Hove singularity shows up in $N_{B_{1g}}(\omega)$, and the peak in the intensity $I_{B_{1g}}$ corresponds to the van Hove singularity crossing the chemical potential.
 Simultaneously, since the $B_{2g}$ geometry probes the diagonal directions of the Brillouin zone, $N_{B_{2g}}(\omega)$ is unaffected by the van Hove singularity and therefore $I_{B_{2g}}$ has no significant doping dependence.